twilightcity-net/ide-flow-plugins/Readme.md

 If you do not have the common edition, you'll need to download and install it on your machine.
 Then from this dialog click "New > Intellij Platform SDK" and navigate to the ".app" file for the installation.

+# FlowInsight VSCode Extension

+Track and analyze your development activities with FlowInsight integration for Visual Studio Code.
+This extension captures your coding activities, test executions, and workflow patterns to help improve productivity and understand your development process.

+## Features

+- **Activity Tracking**: Automatically tracks time spent viewing and editing files
+- **Test Execution Monitoring**: Records test runs and their outcomes
+- **Code Modification Tracking**: Monitors code changes and modification patterns
+- **External Activity Logging**: Tracks when VSCode loses/gains focus
+- **Fervie Action System**: Support for custom workflow actions
+- **Automatic Data Publishing**: Periodically uploads activity data to FlowInsight

+## Installation

+1. Install from VS Code Marketplace or download the VSIX file
+2. Configure your FlowInsight credentials (if using the publishing feature)

+## Configuration

+The extension creates a `.flow` directory in your home folder with the following structure: